Mhp23/react-native-full-responsive/USAGE.md

 ## Full Responsive Provider

-To use the `responsiveScale` hooks, first you should use `FRProvider` in the root component.
+To use the `responsiveScale` hook, first you should use `FRProvider` in the root component.

 ```tsx
 import { FRProvider } from 'react-native-full-responsive';